0nix/ggj21/twine/evidence_questioning.md

 "The surveillance goes on Agent," Bryce hollers.
 "Do not forget.
 We are the Shield and Sword of the State.
 You would do well to remember your oath and duty."

-And with that, they leave, leaving you completely alone.
+And with that, they leave.
+You are now completely alone.

 ## Day 2

 ### Previous to questioning

-As you take off your heavy hadphones and prepare the desk for your night shift surveillance partner, you recieve a phone call from the internal Ministry network.
+As you take off your heavy headphones and prepare the desk for your night shift surveillance partner, you recieve a phone call from the internal Ministry network.
 The voice on the other end is the same monotone that had preluded the interrogation from yesterday.

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
-Confirm reciept."
+Confirm receipt."

 You respond affirmatively.
 Fifteen minutes later, in the same office, in the same building, with the same yellow light illuminating a balding crow and a stoic rock.
-Two men who will decide the merits of your investigaiton.
+Two men who will decide the merits of your investigation.

 "Delta-Sierra interrogation day number two.
-I do hope that the evidence presented to day will be more fortitous and conducive to establishing any and all culpability for Mr. Hassel."
+I do hope that the evidence presented to day will be more fortuitous and conducive to establishing any and all culpability for Mr. Hassel."
 Bryce says, chewing something before spitting it out in a nearby bin.

-"Plausible culpability, Lietuant Bryce."
+"Plausible culpability, Lieutenant Bryce."
 Bayer says with a stern tone.
 "Plausible culpability."

-"Excuse me, how many years have you been in service to the Ministry Sargeant Bayer?"
+"Excuse me, how many years have you been in service to the Ministry Sergeant Bayer?"
 Bryce responds, offended.

-"Enough to have out ranked you, Lietuant."
+"Enough to have out ranked you, Lieutenant."
 Bayer says in low tones, unmoved by Bryce's accusations.

 ### No evidence presented

-Bryce and Bayer sit on a pregnant silence as you explain that, despite what the surveillance might suggest, there was no evidence of malfeacance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
+Bryce and Bayer sit on a pregnant silence as you explain that, despite what the surveillance might suggest, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 They appeared to be a perfectly normal, perfectly fine couple.

-"Agent, I'm sure that setting up an operation on such short notice is not something you may want to do every day," Bayer quizes.
+"Agent, I'm sure that setting up an operation on such short notice is not something you may want to do every day," Bayer quizzes.
 "But, I find it hard to believe, even after two days of surveillance, that there was a complete lack of any evidence on either party under surveillance."

-"I find your lack of work to be disturbing at best, and worthy of being accused of constituing sabotage at worst."
+"I find your lack of work to be disturbing at best, and worthy of being accused of constituting sabotage."
 Bryce added, growling like a dog.

 ### 2.1 Promotion